peekbehind/peekbehind-ghost-format/documentation/format.md

                     element in basis points (one hundredth of percent)
   9. Relative Left - integer, left position of user activity within parent element in basis points (one hundredth of percent)
   10. Relative Time - integer, time relative to the start of the recording, in milliseconds
   11. Activity Details - any, additional details on the activity which may be used for more accurate playback.
 For example, a string matching the text before the position of the cursor.
-                        May be omitted from the end of the array when not used.
+                         May be omitted when last in the array and not used.
- 12. Specific Custom - any, free field for private use, may be omitted from the end of the array when not used
+  12. Specific Custom - any, free field for private use, may be omitted from the end of the array when not used.

 Activity Types
 --------------